Weekend Box Office: ‘Terminator: Dark Fate’ Wins Its Opening, But Likely Won’t Be Back

 10.)
 Arctic Dogs – $3.1 million

-$29 million at the box office in your opening weekend is really nothing to be disappointed in, but Paramount was expecting much more.
+A $29 million haul at the box office in your opening weekend is nothing to be disappointed in, but Paramount was expecting much more.
 Terminator: Dark Fate was really something that people thought would do much better due to the return of James Cameron as producer.
 If the film doesn’t bounce back from its slow start, this could honestly be an end to the power of the machines.